-- Sexual Assault With An Object-To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity. - o Forcible Fondling-The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity. - o Sex Offenses, Nonforcible-(Except Prostitution Offenses) Unlawful, nonforcible sexual intercourse. - o Incest-Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape-Nonforcible sexual intercourse with a person who is under the statutory age of consent. - Supportive Measures: Supportive measures means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
-Such measures are designed to restore or preserve equal access to the recipient's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the recipient's educational environment, or deter sexual harassment.
+- H. Statutory Rape-Nonforcible sexual intercourse with a person who is under the statutory age of consent. - (ii) Dating violence meaning violence committed by a person: - A. Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - B. Where the existence of such a relationship shall be determined based on a consideration of the following factors: - (1)The length of the relationship; - (2)The type of relationship; and - (3)The frequency of interaction between the persons involved in the relationship; - (iii) Domestic violence meaning felony or misdemeanor crimes committed by a person who: - A. Is a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction of the recipient, or a person similarly situated to a spouse of the victim; - B. Is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; - C. Shares a child in common with the victim; or - D. Commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction; or - (iv) Stalking meaning engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - A. Fear for the person's safety or the safety of others; or - B. Suffer substantial emotional distress. - Supportive Measures: Supportive measures mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
+Such measures are designed to restore or preserve equal access to the recipient's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the recipient's educational environment or deter sexual harassment.
 Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
 The recipient must maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of the recipient to provide the supportive measures.
-The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures. - Target: An individual alleged to have experienced acts in violation of this policy. - Title IX: Title IX of the Education Amendments of 1972. - Title IX/Bullying Complaint Manager: An administrator and/or designee responsible to oversee the response to complaints of sex discrimination, sexual harassment, intimidation, bullying and/or hazing, including coordination of provision of supportive measures. - Transgender: A person whose gender identity differs from their gender assigned at birth and whose gender expression consistently varies from stereotypical expectations and norms.
+The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures. - Target: An individual alleged to have experienced acts in violation of this policy. - Title IX: Title IX of the Education Amendments of 1972. - Title IX/Bullying Complaint Manager: An administrator and/or designee with duties delegated by the District's Title IX Coordinator responsible for overseeing the response to complaints of sex discrimination, sexual harassment, intimidation, bullying, and/or hazing, including coordination of provision of supportive measures. - Transgender: A person whose gender identity differs from the gender assigned at birth and whose gender expression consistently varies from stereotypical expectations and norms.
 A transgender person desires to live persistently by a gender that differs from that which was assigned at birth.
 Each transgender person has a unique process in which they go from living and identifying as one gender to another.
 Gender transition can occur at any age.
-It begins internally then expands to external expression.
-This can include social, medical and/or a legal transition.
+It begins internally and then expands to external expression.
+This can include social, medical and/or legal transition.